pfdubois/BridgeBidding/source/NoTrump.rst

 - 4N :term:`quantitative`.

 After a super-accept, the responder decides on whether to pass or bid game or try for slam.
 He knows a great deal about opener's hand.
+Bidding another suit should be a control, looking for slam.

 What about transferring to one major and then bidding the other?
 That has to be 5-5 or better in the majors since with 5-4 we start with Stayman.
 We discuss those sequences